mblayman/mattlayman.com/content/understand-django/2021-09-14-media-files.md

 you'll need to install the
 {{< extlink "https://pillow.readthedocs.io/en/latest/" "Pillow" >}} library.
 Pillow is a package
-that let's Python work with image data.
+that lets Python work with image data.

 Our final example looks like: